JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

 We encourage you to try out Fleet with your multiplatform projects, share your experience (good or bad), and provide feedback on the features that matter to you.
-Since the Kotlin Multiplatform support in Fleet is Experimental, your feedback and comments will have an impact on how the product grows and matures.
+Since the Kotlin Multiplatform support in Fleet is Experimental, your feedback and comments will impact how the product grows and matures.

 You can leave comments in [YouTrack](https://youtrack.jetbrains.com/issues/FL) or in the [#fleet channel in Slack](https://app.slack.com/client/T09229ZC6/C063G2ZBF8V).